Alexander Irving, Lord Newton: Life

 11."
 Alexander Irving, afterwards Lords Newton, was the son of George Irving of Newton.
 He was admitted to the bar in 1788; and for many years held the office of Treasurer to the Faculty of Advocates.
 He was distinguished for extensive legal judgements and in 1800 was appointed assistant and successor to Mr John Wilde, Professor of Civil Law in the University of Edinburgh.
 On the retirement of Lord Robertson, in 1826, he was promoted to the bench when he assumed the title of Lord Newton.
 His lordship filled the judicial seat only a few years.
 He died on the 23rd March 1832.
 As a judge he gave general satisfaction.
 Though a very indifferent speaker, he was an excellent lawyer, and his decisions were seldom altered in the Inner-House.
 He was mild and gentle in his manners.
 He was fond of music, and was an excellent performer on the violin.
 Lord Newton married Miss Irving, a relation of his own, by whom he left an only son.".

 From:Lt John Irving, Of H.M.S Terror, In Sir John Franklin’s Last Expedition to the Arctic Regions: A Memorial Sketch with Letters (1881) Benjamin Bell, pp1–2:

 "Lord Newton (Lt Irving’s uncle) was an eminent mathematician and at the same time a man of general culture.”

 Family

-In 1814 he married Bethenia Irving (died 1855).
+In 1814 he married a cousin, Bethenia Irving (died 1855).
 Their only son was George Vere Irving FSA (1815–1869).